What is magnesium and what does it do?

 Can magnesium be harmful?

-Magnesium that is naturally present in food is not harmful.
-Magnesium in dietary supplements and medications, however, should not be consumed in amounts above the upper limit, unless recommended by a health care provider.
+Magnesium that is naturally present in food is not harmful and does not need to be limited.
+In healthy people, the kidneys can get rid of any excess in the urine.
+But magnesium in dietary supplements and medications should not be consumed in amounts above the upper limit, unless recommended by a health care provider.

 The upper limits for magnesium from dietary supplements and/or medications are listed below.
-These limits do not include magnesium found naturally in food.
+For many age groups, the upper limit appears to be lower than the recommended amount.
+This occurs because the recommended amounts include magnesium from all sources—food, dietary supplements and medications.
+The upper limits include magnesium from only dietary supplements and medications; they do not include magnesium found naturally in food.

 High intakes of magnesium from dietary supplements and medications can cause diarrhea, nausea, and abdominal cramping.
 Extremely high intakes of magnesium can lead to irregular heartbeat and cardiac arrest.